We already know about the best bird feeders but don’t know what are the best bird feeders for cardinals. Right?

 Will a red bird feeder attract more cardinals?

 It may, but the color is certainly not the most important thing that attracts cardinals.
-Instead, pay more attention to the location you install the feeder in, the quality of the bird food, etc.
+Instead, pay more attention to the location you install the feeder in, the quality of the bird food, etc. Keep in mind that, cardinal only bird feeder.

 Will a bird feeder for cardinals attract other types of birds as well?